The Denver Fringe Festival

 The Fringe format started 70 years ago in Edinburgh, Scotland, when groups of artists gathered to perform on the outskirts of the city.
 That tradition continued, and now Fringe is a national and international phenomenon with festivals in major cities all over the world.

 The Denver Fringe Festival brings fringe performance – original, innovative and experimental – to creative venues at an affordable price.
-We believe live performance entertains, enlightens, and empowers, and that bringing artists and audiences together cultivates community.
+We believe live performance entertains, enlightens, and empowers, and that bringing artists and audiences together helps cultivate vibrant, inclusive, safe, resilient and sustainable communities.

 Our goals are to: